JadsonLucena/MediaTypes.js/README.md

 # MediaTypes
-This is a comprehensive compilation of media types that is periodically updated through the following projects: [Apache](https://github.com/apache/httpd/blob/trunk/docs/conf/mime.types), [NGINX](https://github.com/nginx/nginx/blob/master/conf/mime.types) and [Debian](https://salsa.debian.org/debian/media-types/-/blob/master/mime.types)
+This is a comprehensive compilation of media types that may be periodically updated through the following projects: [Apache](https://github.com/apache/httpd/blob/trunk/docs/conf/mime.types), [NGINX](https://github.com/nginx/nginx/blob/master/conf/mime.types) and [Debian](https://salsa.debian.org/debian/media-types/-/blob/master/mime.types)

 ## What is